pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 ![](/images/testing.png)

 You might ask why.
-Well, I use the questions to trigger what I call "conscious effort" contemplating the materials.
+Well, I use the questions to trigger what you might call _conscious effort_ contemplating the materials.
 I may not have studied it yet, but trying to answer a question up front will force me to consider existing knowledge, tie in things I learned earlier and all together be more attentive of what is being asked.
 Instead of just coasting through some questions because I know the answer, I have to look at the ask more closely and try to piece together an answer.

 I'll add that, if there are no ready-made questions available, I will try to come up with my own questions as soon as possible while studying.
 This not only gives me something to work with, but also ensures that I pick my own wording for the question so I don't fall into the trap we discussed earlier of mistaking recognition for knowledge